pyvista/zvtk/benchmarks/README.md

 ### `zvtk` Benchmarks

-This directory contains benchmarks for `zvtk`.
+This directory contains benchmark scripts for `zvtk`.